Gerry-Aballa/pickup-lines-Api/README.md

-## Flask app API that returns a random pickupline from and external database
+# Flask API that returns a random pickupline

 ### Requirements